martinber/noaa-apt/README.md

 Works with WAV files of any sample rate, 32 bit float or 16 bit integer encoded.
 When loading audio files with more than one channel, only the first one is used.

-Written in Rust as a learning exercise but could be useful to someone.
-Never used Rust or made a GUI before.
-If you get some kind of error or bad result don't hesitate to open a Issue here or to send me an email.
+If you get some kind of error or bad result don't hesitate to open a Issue or to send me an email.
 You can try to run the program with the `--debug` option for more info.

 # Table of contents